A new Linux OS gets to the core of Linux computing with a revamped desktop environment and a new way to have fun with your daily computing tasks.

 What Core does have might well be the best-yet solution for moving among virtual desktops.
 The absence of a workspace switcher applet at first seemed heretical!

 My panic quickly subsided when I discovered that all I had to do was point the mouse pointer on the desktop and press and hold the button wheel or the middle button.
 Other options include pressing the CTRL + left/right arrow keys.
-Or pressing the left and right touchpad buttons.
+Or press the left and right touchpad buttons.
 Perhaps the handiest of all solutions to navigating around multiple workspaces is finger gestures on the screen or touchpad.

 More Core Features